Code-Institute-Submissions/Visit-Ireland/README.md

 **So that** If i have any queries i can do so without searching through the website

 ### Strategy
+ + This project is for the creation of a website for Visit Ireland to help promote the country of ireland, that is visually pleasing and has an ease of use.

 ### Scope
++ The website should be responsive, contain interactive elements, work on all devices and browsers.
+The website must consist of tourist sites to visit, help to find places to stay, eat and sleep, a contact form and social media links.
 ### Structure
++ The overall structure of the website was that of a single page website, with three main sections. places to discover, search places to stay, eat and sleep and a contact us section.
 ### Skeleton

 #### Wireframes